-2.12 Legal Proceedings
+3.12 Legal Proceedings

-This section has been replaced by the Legal Court Documents and Proceedings Policy AL0500
+This section has been replaced by the Legal Court Documents and Proceedings Policy AL0500.

-2.13 Personal Relationships in the Workplace
+3.13 Personal Relationships in the Workplace

 - Conflicts of interest arising out of close personal relationships in the workplace must be avoided.
-Close personal relationships include but may not be limited to: - Spouses - Other intimate relationships - o Parent/guardian/caregiver and child - Siblings - Mothers, fathers, brothers and sisters-in-law - Cousins, aunts, uncles, nephews and nieces - Close personal friends - Employees must never have influence, input or decision-making over: the hiring, salary, premiums, special permissions, conditions of work, evaluation of performance or promotion of anyone with whom they have a close personal relationship.
+Close personal relationships include but may not be limited to: - o Spouses - o Other intimate relationships - Parent/guardian/caregiver and child - Siblings - o Mothers, fathers, brothers and sisters-in-law - o Cousins, aunts, uncles, nephews and nieces - Close personal friends - Employees must never have influence, input or decision-making over: the hiring, salary, premiums, special permissions, conditions of work, evaluation of performance or promotion of anyone with whom they have a close personal relationship.
 This includes influence over the hiring, evaluation or retention of contractors. - Employees are to disqualify themselves as participants in personnel decisions when their objectivity is compromised (or may be perceived to be compromised) for any reason; or if a benefit or perceived benefit could accrue to them by notifying their immediate manager. - Sometimes, a close personal relationship develops between two employees in a reporting line, or in other circumstances that may result in an actual or apparent conflict of interest.
 When that happens, both employees must report the existence of the relationship immediately to their manager.
-Failure to report the relationship promptly may result in corrective action that could include termination of employment. - When advised of a close personal relationship that could give rise to an actual or apparent conflict of interest, Interior Health will work with the individuals to address the conflict. - Restrictions on Personal Relationships in the Workplace may be waived provided the Vice President Human Resources and the portfolio Vice President are satisfied that the interests of Interior Health are not compromised because of any real, perceived or actual conflict of interest.
+Failure to report the relationship promptly may result in corrective action that could include termination of employment.

-Policy Sponsor: Vice President Human Res sources 7 of 11 Policy Steward: Corporate Director, Employee and Labour Relations Date Approved: March 2004 Date(s) Reviewed(r)/Revised(R): January 2020 (R)
+Policy Sponsor: Vice President, Human Resources 7 of 11 Policy Steward: Director, Human Resources Operations Date Approved: March 2004 Date(s) Reviewed-r/Revised-R: March 2023 (R); May 2 2023 (R) This is an Interior Health CONTROLLED document.
+A copy of this document in paper form is not controlled and should be checked against the electronic file version to ensure accuracy.